RogC300/Competitive-Programming/README.md

 # Competitive-Programming
-My solutions with explanations to problems on various competitive programming sites/competitions
+My solutions to problems on various competitive programming sites/competitions

+Some are explained in a comment in the code